Internship Abroad: Blog

 Linda, Dallas, July 15, 2016

 Moritz, 26 years old, completed an internship in New York City.
 He studies mathematics in Berlin in his fourth semester and will support Deloitte US in its Advisory function during his four-week-stay.

 So this is the start of my four weeks in the United States.
 Yesterday morning, I got onto my flight to New York out of Düsseldorf arriving here round about 8 hours later.
 Getting through customs was a lot easier than expected and only took about 15 minutes.
 Taking the cab from John F. Kennedy airport I arrived at my apartment around 2 pm ET.
 We (that is my Brazilian flat mate and I) are going live in central Manhattan on the intersection of 8th Avenue and 50th street.
 Since we got an apartment on the top floor, the view from bed- and living room is not too bad.
 Thanks to a good internet connection, I got to view the football Euro game Germany vs. Italy via live stream.

-My flat mate Gabriel, who is taking part in the Global Internship program as well, arrived about three hours after me.
+My flat mate Gabriel, who is participating in an international internship as well, arrived about three hours after me.
 He is hailing from Sao Paulo and will spend the next four weeks as an Advisory intern with me.
 We had a nice little chat and I think we will be getting along very well!

 While trying to stay awake in order not to prolong my jetlag I went out to have a walk.
 Time Square is just a five-minute walk from our apartment and I got to see some of New York’s sights already.